Geats: Political centralization in Scandinavia

-Procopius and Jordanes both mention the Geats, but after them, foreign sources about Scandinavia are scarce until the 9th century, when Anglosaxon and Frankish sources does shed some light on the area.
+Procopius and Jordanes both mention the Geats, but after them, foreign sources about Scandinavia are scarce until the 9th century, when Anglo-Saxon and Frankish sources do shed some light on the area.
 In these, the Geats are absent, which has led some scholars to conclude that they were no longer an independent nation and had been subsumed by the Swedes.
 Norwegian and Icelandic scaldic sources from the 10th century however indicate that they were still politically independent, sometimes opposing Norwegian kings.
-Their absence in older sources have instead been suggested to be due to them being an inland people.
+It has been suggested that their absence from older sources is instead due to their being an inland people.

 The nature and the processes of how Geats and Swedes came to form one kingdom have been much debated among Swedish scholars.
 The scarcity and sometimes debated veracity of sources has left much room open for interpretation.
-The oldest medieval Swedish sources present the Swedish kingdom as having remaining differences between provinces, in laws as well as in weights and measurements.
-Some scholars have argued that the Geats were subjugated by the Swedes, and have suggested various dates for such an event, from the sixth to the 9th century.
+The oldest medieval Swedish sources present the Swedish kingdom as retaining differences between provinces, in laws as well as in weights and measures.
+Some scholars have argued that the Geats were subjugated by the Swedes, and have suggested various dates for such an event, from the 6th to the 9th centuries.
 Others have wanted to see a more gradual merging, and that the Geats were slowly subsumed into the more powerful kingdom of Sweden, and in many respects they maintained their own cultural identity during the Middle Ages.
-Still others have put emphasis on how it was individual rulers, not ethnic groups, that were driving the process towards a unified kingdom, and that the process was very complicated.
+Still others have put emphasis on how it was individual rulers, not ethnic groups, who were driving the process towards a unified kingdom, and that the process was very complicated.

 Papal letters from the 1080s style the recipients as "king of the Swedes" or "king of the West Geats".
 In another papal letter from the 1160s, the title rex Sweorum et Gothorum is first attested.
-The Swedish kings began the custom of styling themselves as also the king of the Geats in the 1270s.
+The Swedish kings began the custom of styling themselves as also the kings of the Geats in the 1270s.